 No matter what energy source you use, the most sustainable choice is to use less of it.
 If you aren’t sure where you could improve, start with a home energy audit and prioritize changes based on the results.
 Many local utility companies also have efficiency programs to help customers reduce their energy use.

-Read part three of this series, What You Need to Know About Hydropower.
+Read part 3 of this series, What You Need To Know About Hydropower